 Best when

-A proof exists, but owners need launch evidence and operational readiness.
+A working example exists, but owners need launch records and operational readiness.

 You bring